s8sg/flaskleap/README.md

 ## Overview

-Generates Flask Service blueprint code from a Swagger Specification doc based on project specification
+Generates Flask Service blueprint code baded on Swagger Specification

 **This project is diecly modified on:** `github.com/guokr/swagger-py-codegen`

 **How its different:**

-Flask Code Gen is completly based on requirments for p3 services.
+Flask Code Gen is completly based on base requirments for standard build and integration.
 It Automates:
 **1>** Module Creation (flask blueprint) and grouping of API's
 **2>** Abstract API views to support easier API changes
 **3>** Python Project setup (setuptools, tox, pycov, flake8, pydoc integration)